RadialDevGroup/ombudsman/management/HIRING.md

 ## When We Hire
  - Send hire offer via email.
 Spend time on making the tone "Nice".
-  - Attach the emloyment contract.
+  - Attach the employment contract.
   - Request that the Employment Contract be returned signed and use Docusign to get it back ASAP.
   - Request responses to a new-hire questionaire:
     - T-shirt Size (M/W,S/M/L/XL/+).
 Women's sizes tend to run about a size, to a size and a half small.